 Friends Can Help Share the Cost

-Like carrying the physical load, friends can also help share the financial burden.
+Another benefit of hiking with friends is that like carrying the physical load, friends can also help share the financial burden.
 There may be a transportation cost involved in getting to the place where you want to go hiking.
 Once you arrive, there may be an entry fee to the hiking site.
 If you decide to spend more than one day at that location, there may be additional lodging and food costs.
 All these costs can be shared with a friend to make it easier.

 Friends Keep Each Other Safe